 1. Chesterton’s Fence

-“Leave gates as you fiound them,” is an unwritten rule when travelling the remote Australian Outback.
+“Leave gates as you found them,” is an unwritten rule when travelling the remote Australian Outback.
 It’s also a good illustration of Chesterton’s Fence.
 Coined by English writer G. K. Chesterton, it’s a cautioning principle for progressive reformers which says: Before tearing down a fence, that is reforming something, we should find out why it was set up in the first place.
 Only when we’ve learned about the original rationale behind a certain rule, law or institution can we know whether it needs to be reformed, maintained, or torn down.
+If you’re interested, I’ve written in more detail about Chesterton’s Fence.

 2. Cargo Cults